The Legal Battle Over an Artist’s Music (Taylor’s Version)

 For the average fan, the answer would seem rather simple.
 The artist made it, and they should keep it.
 Then there is the issue of investments.
 Would the artist be as successful as they are today without the music machine behind them?
 Sadly, the music industry is not a happy collaboration where disputes are secondary to creative expression.
 This is intellectual property, where lawyers sharpen their teeth battling over a hard-to-define product.

-The publishing rights to an artist’s catalog are essentially a financial asset that can be bought and traded like Kate Hudson in Almost Famous.
+The publishing rights to an artist’s catalog are essentially a financial asset that can be bought and traded.
 A famous example involves Paul McCartney, who like many artists, found himself squeezed out of the bulk of his early recordings.
 In mogul-like retaliation, and with the wealth granted to him later in his career, McCartney began buying the rights to other artists’ catalogs.
-McCartney ended up passing along this friendly tip to Michael Jackson, who ended up taking that advice and buying the Beetles’ catalog.
+McCartney ended up passing along this friendly tip to Michael Jackson, who ended up taking that advice and buying The Beatles’ catalog.

 To understand how Taylor’s Version came about, a basic timeline of the facts will be helpful:

-- In 2004, a fourteen-year-old Taylor Swift is signed by Big Machine Records.
+- In 2004, a 14-year-old Taylor Swift is signed by Big Machine Records.
 In the years to come, Swift became a household name.

-- In 2018, after fourteen years, six albums, and a Goliath-level of money is made, Swift parted ways with Big Machine Records and signed with Universal Music Group.
+- In 2018, after 14 years, six albums, and a Goliath-level of money is made, Swift parted ways with Big Machine Records and signed with Universal Music Group.

 - In 2020, the rights to Swift’s early music changed hands once again, as Braun sold them to the private-equity firm Shamrock Holdings.